Malbec vs Cabernet Sauvignon

 Burgundy Food Pairing

 When people talk about “Burgundy wine”, 99% of the time they are talking about light-bodied red wine made from Pinot Noir.
-There is no other location...
+There is no other location on the...
 Read more.

 Barolo Food Pairing

 Along with the likes of Rioja, Bordeaux and Napa Valley Cabernet Sauvignon, Barolo is considered to be one of the best red wines in the world.
-It’s made from...
+It’s made from the...
 Read more.